AliesTaha/BareNeuralNetwork/README.md

 ## Technical Overview

 - **Pure Python Implementation**: The entire neural network is developed using Python, ensuring clarity and simplicity in understanding the foundational concepts.
-- **NumPy Integration**: While the core implementation avoids third-party libraries, NumPy is incorporated in later stages to enhance numerical computations and performance.
+- **NumPy Integrati``on**: While the core implementation avoids third-party libraries, NumPy is incorporated in later stages to enhance numerical computations and performance.
 - **Modular Design**: The project is structured into distinct modules, each representing a fundamental aspect of neural networks, including:
   - **Neurons and Layers**: Basic building blocks of the network.
   - **Activation Functions**: Implementations of various activation mechanisms.